 The classic chatter from chickens is one of the most widely recognized sounds in the world, but what does it all mean?
-The constant clucking, cackling, and crowing is a form of language like most other noises, and it can all seem a bit cacophonic, but it is absolutely not meaningless.
-Like nearly every other form of life on the planet, chickens have their own unique form of communication, but with a little patience, you should be able to understand their language as easily as they do.
+The constant clucking, cackling, and crowing is a form of language like most other noises, and while it can all seem a bit disorganized, it’s absolutely not meaningless.
+Like nearly every other form of life on the planet, chickens have their own unique form of communication and with a little patience, you’ll be able to understand their language as easily as they do.

 How Do Chickens Say … ?